 3A.
 Date sub-account or Guaranteed Interest Account first available under group annuity contract.
-The Signature Menu was introduced December 8, 2014.
-If the sub-account inception date is after December 8, 2014, then the Signature Menu introduction date is the same as the sub-account inception date.
+The class introduction date is the same as the sub-account Inception Date.

 4A.
-The performance data for a sub-account for any period prior to the sub-account Inception Date is hypothetical based on the performance of the underlying investment since inception of the underlying investment.
+The performance data for a sub-account for any period prior to the subaccount Inception Date is hypothetical based on the performance of the underlying investment since inception of the underlying investment.
 All other performance data is actual (except as otherwise indicated).
 Returns for any period greater than one year are annualized.
-Performance data reflects changes in the prices of a sub-account's investments (including the shares of an underlying mutual fund, collective trust, or ETF), reinvestment of dividends and capital gains and deductions for the sub-account charges.
+Performance data reflects changes in the prices of a subaccount's investments (including the shares of an underlying mutual fund, collective trust, or ETF), reinvestment of dividends and capital gains and deductions for the sub-account charges.